 Staff Senate partners with Arkansas Blood Institute because it is a non-profit blood center whose volunteer donors provide every drop of blood needed by patients in more than 30 Arkansas hospitals.
 These include CHI St. Vincent hospitals, Mercy Hospitals, Sparks Health Care, Arkansas Heart Hospital, Jefferson Regional Medical Center and Conway Regional Hospital.
-Blood is being delivered from the Fort Smith and Little Rock donor centers to hospitals in their areas.
-That blood is from donors at local blood drives and other donors in the region.
+Blood is delivered from the Fort Smith and Little Rock donor centers to hospitals in their areas., so that blood is from donors at local blood drives and other donors in the region.

 Issues and Answers

 Answers to common issues:

 - Donors cannot be on antibiotics, blood thinners or had hepatitis.

 - If a donor has an elevated heart rate (We will give you a few minutes and a bottle of water to see if it lessens).

 - Promote and educate acceptable iron levels (#1 reason people cannot donate blood).
 Tea consumption can lower your iron levels which could prevent donation.

 - It is okay to donate blood with high cholesterol, high blood pressure, type 2 diabetes even while taking meds